-Over the years, I've heard many stories of parents being upset that their child isn't in the "front row" of a group piece.
+Over some years, I've heard many stories of parents being upset that their child isn't in the "front row" of a group piece.
 For some reason(and this is not all cases) a parent is,

 A: Assuming that the dance teacher who created the lines has not considered all their students abilities and placed them accordingly.